Alimony Attorney in Rochester, NY

 Dedicated Rochester Divorce Lawyer Assisting Men & Women With Alimony & Spousal Support Matters

-Alimony is one of the most important aspects of a divorce proceeding.
+Alimony, also known as spousal support is one of the most important aspects of a divorce proceeding.
 Whether you pay spousal support or you receive a monthly award, the decision will have a significant impact on your finances.

 Getting the proper legal representation is critical during this process.
 With our help, you can agree with your spouse or provide the courts with the necessary evidence so the judge can make a fair and sound decision.